tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 # Scraping the metrics

-We're going to use Telegraf to read Rclone's `/metrics` endpoint.
+We're going to use Telegraf to scrape Rclone's `/metrics` endpoint.

 {{< notice tip >}}
 For those of you who prefer Prometheus, Rclone's `/metrics` endpoint is Prometheus-compatible, so it will be pretty easy for you to get going with this too.